WikiLeaks's Julian Assange will give Apple, Google, Samsung, others the CIA's hacks to fix

 WikiLeaks wants to join forces with tech giants against the CIA.

 The site released its data dump of alleged CIA documents on Tuesday, accusing the intelligence agency of amassing tools that could break into iPhones, Android devices, smart TVs and cars.
-WikiLeaks' "Vault 7" release also said the CIA hoarded vulnerabilities for iOS and Android, and kept them secrets so they could continue exposing the exploits to gain access to devices.
+WikiLeaks' "Vault 7" release also indicated that the CIA hoarded vulnerabilities for iOS and Android and kept them secret so it could continue exposing the exploits to gain access to devices.
 CNET is unable to verify whether the documents are real or have been altered.

-WikiLeaks founder Julian Assange said the whistleblower organization would be working with tech giants like Apple, Google and Samsung to dismantle those exploits before it releases more details on the CIA's hacking program.
+WikiLeaks founder Julian Assange said Thursday his organization will work with tech giants like Apple, Google and Samsung to dismantle those exploits before it releases more details on the CIA's hacking program.

-"We have quite a lot of exploits...that we want to disarm before we think about publishing it," Assange said during a press conference streamed on Periscope on Thursday.
+"We have quite a lot of exploits...that we want to disarm before we think about publishing it," Assange said at a press conference streamed on Periscope.
 "We're going to work with some of these manufacturers to try and get these antidotes out there."

 Assange's press conference is the latest turn in a drama that has potentially blown open how the CIA uses our own devices to spy on us.
 The documents show how the agency has allegedly been able to break into supposedly encrypted devices such as phones and computers by taking control of their underlying operating systems.